 Muscle Tissues and Contractions Part 1: Muscle Tissue and Contractions Part 2: Types of Muscles Part 3: Fast Twitch and Slow Twitch Muscles Part 4: Physiological Effects of Strenuous Exercise Muscle tissue is a contractive type of tissue that can undergo tension by shortening (concentric contractions), lengthening (eccentric contractions) or remaining the same length (isometric contractions).
 An example of a concentric contraction is performing the first part of a biceps curl where you… read more

 How to Get Drafted into the NFL Here are the Two Biggest Secrets to Getting Drafted.
 Get These Two Right and You Can Make It.
 By Mark Parson NFL Cornerback Mark Parson: Houston Texans and New Orleans Saints Cornerback Most people do not know exactly what it takes to make it to the NFL.
 Well from my personal experience I will tell you how it can be done.
-First you will need luck, football… read more
+First you will need luck, football IQ… read more

 The Glutes – How to get the advantage in a game situation!
 The Glutes are often conditioned for pushing and jumping, yet they are mostly under-developed for pulling.
 If you haven’t figured it out by now, I’m a huge fan of what the hip flexor muscles can do for any athlete desiring speed, power and instant playmaking ability.
-I am also convinced beyond a shadow of a doubt that many athletes unwittingly ignore the… read more
+I am also convinced beyond a shadow of a doubt that many athletes unwittingly ignore the power… read more

 ACC 200m Gold Medal